Machine learning detects multiplicity of the first stars in stellar archaeology data

 Abstract

-In unveiling the nature of the first stars, the main astronomical clue is the elemental compositions of the second generation of stars, observed as extremely metal-poor (EMP) stars, in our Milky Way Galaxy.
+In unveiling the nature of the first stars, the main astronomical clue is the elemental compositions of the second generation of stars, observed as extremely metal-poor (EMP) stars, in the Milky Way.
 However, no observational constraint was available on their multiplicity, which is crucial for understanding early phases of galaxy formation.
-We develop a new data-driven method to classify observed EMP stars into mono- or multi-enriched stars with Support Vector Machines.
-We also use our own nucleosynthesis yields of core-collapse supernovae with mixing-fallback that can explain many of observed EMP stars.
-Our method predicts, for the first time, that $31.8\% \pm 2.3\%$ of 462 analyzed EMP stars are classified as mono-enriched.
+We develop a new data-driven method to classify observed EMP stars into mono- or multi-enriched stars with support vector machines.
+We also use our own nucleosynthesis yields of core-collapse supernovae with mixing fallback that can explain many of the observed EMP stars.
+Our method predicts, for the first time, that 31.8% ± 2.3% of 462 analyzed EMP stars are classified as mono-enriched.
 This means that the majority of EMP stars are likely multi-enriched, suggesting that the first stars were born in small clusters.
-Lower metallicity stars are more likely to be enriched by a single supernova, most of which have high carbon enhancement.
+Lower-metallicity stars are more likely to be enriched by a single supernova, most of which have high carbon enhancement.
 We also find that Fe, Mg.
 Ca, and C are the most informative elements for this classification.
 In addition, oxygen is very informative despite its low observability.
-Our data-driven method sheds a new light on solving the mystery of the first stars from the complex data set of Galactic archaeology surveys.
+Our data-driven method sheds a new light on solving the mystery of the first stars from the complex data set of Galactic archeology surveys.

 Original languageEnglish